-In November 2020 Merseyside Fire and Rescue Authority conducted a 4th staff survey, facilitated by an independent organisation (People Insight).
-61% of staff responded to the Survey, the FRS average response is 50-55%.
-This is a survey that we conduct every two years, so it did not take place in 2021/22.
+In November/December 2022 Merseyside Fire and Rescue Authority conducted a 5th staff survey, facilitated by an independent organisation (People Insight).
+32% of staff responded to the Survey (317 of 999 staff).
+This is a survey that we conduct every two years, so our last survey took place in 2020.

-88% of our staff are engaged with the organisation, support what we are doing and feel valued.
-This is an excellent improvement on previous Staff Surveys:
+86% of our staff are engaged with the organisation, support what we are doing and feel valued:

-- 86% of respondents said they got a sense of accomplishment from their work - 77% feel MFRA treats people fairly, regardless of ethnic background, gender (including transgender), religion, sexual orientation, disability, pregnancy or age - 93% understand the priorities or Missions and Aims of MFRS
+- 84% of respondents said they got a sense of accomplishment from their work - 76% feel MFRA treats people fairly, regardless of ethnic background, gender (including transgender), religion, sexual orientation, disability, pregnancy or age - 88% understand the new Leadership message (Our Vision, Purpose, Aims)